yahya-tamur/booksignatures/README.md

 cargo run -- input.pdf output.pdf --signatures 4 --pad-start 2 --clean
 ```
 The program uses several different command-line utilities as well as a rust
 library.
-If you get errors, you not have some of the utilities.
+If you get errors, you might not have some of the utilities.
 I only tested on
 linux.